Samsung/TizenRT/tools/trap/HowToUseTrap.md

-# How to Use Dump Tool
+# How to Use TRAP (TizenRT dump and Abort Parser) Tool
 Here we explain how to enable build support for DUMP upload, and how to actually upload and parse it in the event of a crash during runtime.